amitn322/smb-version/README.md

 # smb-version
-Python script to get Samba Server Version
+This is a python script to get the version of samba server.